PalisadoesFoundation/talawa-admin/docs/docs/docs/getting-started/installation.md

 1. Install `git`
 2. Download the code from GitHub using `git`
 3. Install `node.js` (Node), the runtime environment the application will need to work.
-4. Configure the Node Package Manager (`npm`) to automatically use the correct version of Node for our application.
+4. Configure the Node Package Manager (`pnpm`) to automatically use the correct version of Node for our application.
 5. Use `npm` to install TypeScript, the language the application is written in.
 6. Install other supporting software such as the database.
 7. Configure the application